F24

 - Locate NTC sensor: Remove the rear panel and find the temperature sensor mounted in the heater bracket at the bottom of the tub.

-- Replace NTC if faulty: Install the correct replacement sensor, secure it in the bracket, reconnect wiring, and reassemble the rear panel.
+- Replace NTC if faulty: Install the correct replacement sensor, secure it in the bracket, reconnect the wiring, and reassemble the rear panel.

-- Test cycle: Restore power and run a warm wash to confirm proper heating and that F24 is cleared.
+- Test cycle: Restore power and run a warm wash cycle to confirm proper heating and that F24 is cleared.

 Advertisements